tonyfromundefined/ventyd/README.md

 ### 1. Define Your Schema

-Define your entity's events and state structure using Zod schemas:
+Define your entity's events and state structure using Valibot schemas:

 ```typescript
 import { z, defineSchema } from 'ventyd';